Thursday, April 30, 2026

 Secular Humanism Is Dying

-This essay was generated with the help of an LLM and then edited, as this seemed fitting for the thesis.
+This essay was generated with the help of an LLM and then edited.

 Secular humanism has long depended on a quiet assumption: that the human being possesses a unique and irreplaceable value, not because of God, revelation, or cosmic destiny, but because of distinctly human capacities.
 Reason, creativity, moral reflection, language, art, and scientific inquiry were treated as the grounds of human dignity.
 Even when secular humanism rejected religion, it preserved a kind of human sacredness.
 Humanity became its own source of meaning.